santiagobarreda/brms_tools/docs/week-2.md

 ## Estimating a single mean with the `brms` package

 The `brms` [Bayesian regression models](https://github.com/paul-buerkner/brms) package in R lets you fit Bayesian models using the STAN probabilistic programming language using R. The package is really amazing and makes Bayesian multilevel modeling easy and accessible for anyone.
-It also includes a lot of helper functions that making with these models very convenient.
+It also includes a lot of helper functions that make working with these models very convenient.

 `brms` should be installed in R so that the models described below will work.
 Make sure you have the latest version of R (and Rstudio) and the latest version of the `brms' package installed.
 Sometimes using older versions can cause R to crash when fitting models.